Scott F. Cooper

 CHAIR, LABOR AND EMPLOYMENT PRACTICE GROUP

 Scott Cooper's practices involve litigation and counseling businesses and government entities.
-He leads the Firm's Employment, Benefits, and Labor group and is a founder of the Trade Secret and Non-Compete Litigation group.
-He draws upon a unique blend of courtroom experience, work for members of the judiciary, political and civic involvement in advising clients.
+He leads the Firm's Labor and Employment group and is a founder of the Trade Secret and Non-Compete Litigation group.
+He draws upon a unique blend of courtroom experience, work for members of the judiciary, and political and civic involvement in advising clients.

-Mr. Cooper is the former President/Chancellor of the Philadelphia Bar Association, the President-Elect of the Temple University Alumni Association, an elected official in his township and Chair of his Municipal Ethics Board.
+Mr. Cooper is a Member of the Board of Trustees of Temple University, President of the Temple University Alumni Association, and former President/Chancellor of the Philadelphia Bar Association, an elected official in his township and Chair of his Municipal Ethics Board.
 He is a member of the Firm’s Partner Board and a former hiring partner.
 He has presented at conferences throughout the world and has appeared numerous times in print and on television.

 Practice Overview and Recognition